wp-plugins/wpec-facebook-shop/readme.txt

 (If you are using WooCommerce Shopping Cart, please use [this plugin](http://wordpress.org/plugins/facebook-shop-by-storeyacom/) of StoreYa).

 StoreYa can also automatically import all of your social networks activities from Twitter, Pinterest, Instagram and YouTube onto Facebook.

+AND - to top all that StoreYa will provide you with the following social marketing tools that will boost your sales:

+- **Group Deal** - a marketing tool enabling you to have your fans attracting their friends to join a specific deal that will only take place if certain amount of users, defined by you, joins it.
+[Watch this short video](http://vimeo.com/48532142) to see how the Group Deal gained over 1,000 sales and 4,000 new fans in 24 hours to our Scandinavian fashion brand merchant, OnePiece.

+- **Scratch & Win** - an innovative marketing tool enabling you to get straight to your fans' newsfeed where they 'hang out' in a fun and incentivizing way.
+This tool allows your fans to win coupons by playing a game of scratch cards.

+- **InstaGallery** - enables you to have your customers tagging your store in their Instagram photos, making them feel a part of the store community while spreading your word to their friends.
+You can then link each photo to its relevant product, share it, and have it redirecting to your product pages.
+(See Airwalk's example, [click on the Tagged us button](http://www.facebook.com/airwalk/app_149696141763776)).

+- [**Coupon Pop**](http://www.storeya.com/public/couponpop) - Boost your website conversion rate and increase your fan base and email lists by popping up special offers to your visitors.

+- **Like Box** - Adding a Like Box to your online shop will help you increasing your Facebook fan base.

+- [**Fan Gate**](http://blog.storeya.com/2013/04/storeyas-marketing-tool-fan-gate/) - Using the Fan Gate tool will help you increasing your fan base by enabling you to offer coupons and discounts in return to liking your page.

+- [**Twitter Tab**](http://blog.storeya.com/2013/08/integrate-twitter-account-facebook-shop/) - Display a feed of your tweets within a tab on your Facebook page.

+- [**Pinterest Tab**](http://blog.storeya.com/2013/08/integrate-pinterest-account-facebook-shop/) - Display your Pinterest boards on Facebook - Your fans would love that.

+- [**YouTube Tab**](http://blog.storeya.com/2013/09/create-youtube-tab-facebook-fan-page/) - Display a Youtube channel on your Facebook page, keeping your fans engaged with your page.

+- [**Instagram Tab**](http://blog.storeya.com/2013/08/integrate-instagram-profile-facebook-fan-page/) - Display an Instagram tab on your Facebook page, and add a great added value to your fans.

 == Installation ==